ben-newman-0/sensor-mqtt-containers/ds18b20-mqtt/README.md

 ## Usage

 The script the container uses takes the serial number of the temperature sensor to read from.
-Serial numbers of available 1-Wire devices can be found by running the following command on the Pi:
+Serial numbers of available 1-Wire devices can be found by running the following command on the host:

 ```sh
 ls /sys/bus/w1/devices/